LD4P/qa_server/.github/ISSUE_TEMPLATE/new_dataset_request.md

 ---
-name: 'Request a New Dataset for QA:'
+name: 'Request a New Dataset for Sinopia:'
 about: This issue template is for LD4P2 requests for a new data source to be added to QA.

 ---